iam-orsu/AI-IDS/README.md

 ## Project Overview

 Cyber criminals often scan networks to find loopholes using tools like Nmap.
 We built an AI-powered scan detector that watches packets and flags those scan patterns in real time.
-It’s simple to run, shows clear alerts on a small dashboard, and was created by our team at the University of New Haven for a course project.
-This README is written in our voice so other students can set it up fast and reproduce our results.
+It’s simple to run, shows clear alerts on a small dashboard, and was created by our team at the University of New Haven for course project.

 ### What this system does